alulujasmine/ScienceNews-AlphaGoZero/README.md

 # ScienceNews-AlphaGoZero
-This is a brief introduction to the algorithm of AlphaGoZero and a mention of machine learning in astronomy.
+This is a brief introduction to the science news of AlphaGoZero with focus on the algorithma and applicaiton of machine learning on astronomy.